adadaptedinc/adadapted-react-native-sdk/README.md

 ### onAdZonesRefreshed()

-This method is available for you to define when the SDK is initialized.
-Using this callback allows you to listen for when the Ad Zone data gets refreshed by the API.
+This callback method is useful for knowing when the Ad Zone data gets refreshed by the API.
+This automatically happens based on a threshold of time to wait in between refresh attempts.

 **NOTE:** _It is recommended that you store the Ad Zone data in your component state and update the state within this callback with the refreshed Ad Zone data._